Real or not? Indians-Astros show some strategy; Terry Collins watch begins

 Meet the Mess

 The Mets have lost six in a row and nine of 10.
-Noah Syndergaard was supposed to start Thursday, but was scratched with a sore biceps.
+Noah Syndergaard was supposed to start Thursday but was scratched with a sore biceps.
 Yoenis Cespedes would pull up lame on a double with an injured hamstring and is expected to land on the DL.
-All that is bad enough, but the inexcusable part is Matt Harvey, who pitched poorly in the 7-5 loss to the Braves, saying after the game that "I wasn't really physically prepared for starting today" after apparently doing a weight-lifting session on Wednesday.
+All that is bad enough, but the inexcusable part is Matt Harvey, who pitched poorly in the 7-5 loss to the Braves, saying after the game that "I wasn't really physically prepared for starting today" after apparently doing a weight-lifting session Wednesday.
 He wasn't notified he was starting until three hours before the game.
 That raises a bunch of questions:

 1. Did Terry Collins know before Thursday morning that Syndergaard couldn't pitch?
-Syndergaard had received treatment earlier in the week, but said on Thursday that he couldn't lift his arm above his shoulder while shagging flies in batting practice on Wednesday.
-Still, he apparently reported to the park on Thursday expecting to pitch.
+Syndergaard had received treatment earlier in the week, but said Thursday that he couldn't lift his arm above his shoulder while shagging flies in batting practice Wednesday.
+Still, he apparently reported to the park Thursday expecting to pitch.
 Why?

-2. If Collins knew on Wednesday that Syndergaard was hurting, why was Harvey not told until Thursday morning he'd be starting?
+2. If Collins knew Wednesday that Syndergaard was hurting, why was Harvey not told until Thursday morning he'd be starting?

 3. If Syndergaard didn't tell his manager until Thursday that he was still sore, why did he wait?

-4. If Harvey had worked so hard on Wednesday, why didn't he tell his manager he wasn't in condition to start?
+4. If Harvey had worked so hard Wednesday, why didn't he tell his manager he wasn't in condition to start?

 5. Wouldn't it have just been better to turn this into a bullpen game, rather than pitch a tired Harvey?